Summer Institute (SI)

 - Sixty students are selected each year to participate in SI.
 Supervision is provided on a 24-hour-a-day basis for the entire six-week period.
 All educational expenses (i.e., room and board, transportation) are paid by the program with funds from our Indian Health Service grant.

 SI 2021 APPLICATION- CLOSED March 30th

 - Official academic transcript (submit only after 1st semester or 2nd quarter grades become available)

 - Three letters of recommendation (Three blank copies can be found in the application document.
 Extra blank copies of the recommendation form can be accessed here)

 - Documentation of tribal enrollment and/or descendency from a federally recognized tribe

 - Application acknowledgment, press release and photo release signatures (both applicant AND parent/guardian must sign)

-* Due to the ongoing COVID pandemic, Summer Institute 2021 may need to be conducted online.
-If we move to an online format, the program dates may be adjusted.
+* Due to the ongoing COVID pandemic, Summer Institute 2021 will be conducted online, and the program dates may be adjusted.
 Announcements regarding dates will be made as early as possible, and any changes will be communicated as quickly as information can be confirmed.